 Some journals indexed in MEDLINE(opens in a new tab) are marketed as book series.
 However, we count these as journals because all publications indexed by MEDLINE have been submitted for indexing as journals by the publisher.

-Articles published within such a series should be deposited in PMC and licensed under the Creative Commons, Attribution licence (CC BY).
+Articles published within such a series are considered to be journal articles and must comply with the policy by being deposited in Europe PMC and licensed under the Creative Commons, Attribution licence (CC BY).

 If you’re still unsure, you can check the publication status or email openaccess@wellcome.org.